-At the end of the three-month season on the water, none of the volunteers had lymphedema.
-While Dr. McKenzie’s medical project was complete, the women found they were fitter, healthier and happier.
-They loved the camaraderie and support of their fellow paddlers and had regained control of their lives.
-They realised dragon boat paddling could become a means of raising breast cancer awareness and show that survivors could lead normal lives.
+Dr McKenzie developed a program to determine the impact of exercise on breast cancer survivors choosing dragon boat paddling as the epitome of strenuous repetitive upper body exercise.
+Once his program was finished these ladies decided to continue with dragon boat paddling as the women found they were fitter, healthier, and happier, they loved the camaraderie and support of the fellow paddlers and had re-gained control of their lives.
+They realised Dragonboat paddling could become a means of raising breast cancer awareness and show that survivors could lead normal lives.

 From here some of these women started to travel globally and also to engage with other dragon boat organisations and breast cancer dragon boat paddling became a worldwide phenomenon.

 At the international gathering of breast-cancer paddlers at Abreast in Australia, held in Caloundra, in 2007 the idea of forming an international organisation was promoted with some 50 odd teams present all agreeing that this was a good way to move forward.
 At the breast cancer festival in Peterborough, Canada in 2010 the first official congress of the newly formed IBCPC was held.

 Fast forward to 2021 and there are now 262 IBCPC member teams, across 32 countries and six continents with approximately 10,000 individual paddlers.
 IBCPC is the world leading body for breast cancer dragon boat paddling, we are associate members of IDBF and through the IDBF family have a seat at the Council table which enables us to promote and put forward our thoughts and ideas.